 A unique synergy between the arts, design, high tech and science has materialized in Québec.
 What’s more, businesses have forged solid partnerships with the province’s colleges and universities, fostering an outpouring of creative energy in the workplace and at school.

-As the birthplace of such 3D animation pioneers as Softimage and Discreet Logic, Québec is home to world-famous game publishers and highly innovative production studios.
-Eidos , Ubisoft and Warner are a few of the inventive companies operating here.
+As the birthplace of such 3D animation pioneers as Softimage and Autodesk , Québec is home to world-famous game publishers and highly innovative production studios.
+Eidos , Electronic Arts , Ubisoft and Warner are a few of the inventive companies operating here.

 Québec’s network of universities and research centres is spread strategically across the province and includes seven prestigious universities dispensing programs in French or English.
-The university network does more than just produce an excellent workforce, however: it also plays an active role in fostering university-industry cooperation.
+The university network does more than just train the workforce of tomorrow, however: it also plays a long-standing role in fostering university-industry cooperation.